-I used to love the word MILF.
-I blogged about being a Mom I’d Like to Fuck.
-It wasn’t important if men deemed us “fuckable,” but that we were engaged in a love affair with ourselves.
-I had a podcast called “The MILF Code.”
+I fell in love with the word MILF.
+I reveled in the male gaze, while loudly proclaiming it wasn’t important if men deemed us “fuckable,” but that we were engaged in a love affair with ourselves.
+I started a podcast called The MILF Code.
 My reasoning was if we were the most popular search word in porn, couldn’t we peddle that, hypothetically, into being heard?
-(Ron Jeremy thought not.)
-Oh how naïve we were, back in those heady days of the early 2010s…
+Oh, how naïve we were, back in those heady days of the early 2010s…

 When I was still writing about my sexual adventures online, my then-8-year-old was approached by another kid at school.

 “Do you know your mom writes about sex on the internet?”

 My large son replied in his preternaturally deep voice, “So?”

 My sons didn’t care less and still don’t.
 Turns out they didn’t peruse the MalibuMom blog in their off hours, nor its successor, because they don’t see me that way nor want to.
 Now, as pre-teen and teen respectively, they appreciate that mom is a sex educator from whom they can always get a straight answer (and because I’m an intuitive, sometimes I even anticipate the question!).

 The assumption was that the children would be hungry and shoeless, while I fucked someone on the coffee table.
 Outside of porn, horny moms’ mere existence is an affront to the idea that being a woman must be one definable ‘thing’ that gives us the choice of only one of two boxes, Madonna or Whore.
 Every time a mom has an orgasm instead of doing laundry, it is an act of Resistance.
 (BTW MILF Does Laundry will not be streaming on PornHub.)